v13b9/streeteasy-monitor/README.md

 # StreetEasy Monitor
 Python script that checks StreetEasy for new rentals matching search criteria and automatically messages new matches.

-Includes a Flask application that provides a messaging interface and displays contacted listings, plus optional helper scripts for setting up a cron job.
+Includes a Flask application that provides a messaging interface and displays contacted listings, plus optional helper scripts for setting up a cron job to run the script continuously.

 ### Features
 - Uses a [Requests](https://pypi.org/project/requests/) Session with [fake-useragent](https://pypi.org/project/fake-useragent/) to bypass request blocking